JavaScript Print

 The following code creates a hyperlink and uses the Javascript print function to print the current page:

-You can use Cascading Style Sheets to create a different print version of your web page.
-By this, I mean, you can apply different styles to each HTML element - you can apply one style to the screen version and another style to the print version.
-A common example is using a different font for the printed version or hiding "screen-only" elements.
+You can use Cascading Style Sheets to create a print version of the same web page.
+By this, I mean, you can make a single page appear differently, depending on whether it is viewed on a screen or printed on a printer.
+You can apply different styles to each HTML element - you can apply one style to the screen version and another style to the print version.

-To learn more, see the article on creating a CSS Print Version.
+To learn more about using CSS to do this, see the article on creating a CSS Print Version.